Please note: At your instructor's discretion,

 Remember that SPSS

-you have a unique situation related to how SPSS is
+a unique situation related to how SPSS is working on

-working on your computer, please contact Dr. Setzler
+your computer, please contact Dr. Setzler after you

-after you have carefully tried to address the issue
+have carefully tried to address the issue yourself,

-will receive a modest penalty) rather than one that is
+modest penalty) rather than one that is partially

 -